If you ever wanted to measure how well a community gets along, monitor how they shovel snow.

 In other major cities, it’s on the residents to clear the snow.

-Saskatoon has to clear their sidewalks within 48 hours, or if you’re downtown, it needs to be done within 24 hours.
+Saskatoon has to clear sidewalks within 48 hours, or if you’re downtown, it needs to be done within 24 hours.
 If you don’t do it, the city will shovel your snow, and add the charges to your property taxes.

 How Snow Shovel Bylaws work